The Education Funding Shortfall

 For 40 years, Washington’s public school funding has been undermined by state government cutbacks, band-aid solutions, budget tricks, unfunded voter mandates, and indifference to student, parent, and teacher concerns.
-We are left with a widening gap between what the State should fund and what our K-12 students actually receive.
+The State still does not fund what our K-12 students actually need.

 A BROKEN AND UNSUSTAINABLE SYSTEM

-Today, Washington State’s school districts are forced to make up the education funding gap with local levies and asking parents and teachers to reach into their own pockets.
-As the situation grows worse, fewer communities are able to close the gap, and the system becomes less sustainable and less equitable with each passing school year.
+Today, Washington State’s school districts are still forced to make up the education funding gap with local levies and asking parents and teachers to reach into their own pockets.
+As the situation grows worse, fewer communities are able to fund their schools, and the system becomes less sustainable and less equitable with each passing school year.

 OUR STATE IS FAILING OUR KIDS